-A dancer, teacher and choreographer I have been dancing since I was three years old, studying The Royal Ballet method.
+A dancer, teacher and choreographer, I have been dancing since I was three years old studying the Royal Ballet method.
 I developed my education in the performing arts through youth theatre groups and then continued my dance education with D.N.I Tango in Buenos Aires.
-I went onto study contemporary dance at The Faculatade de Dança Angel Vianna in Rio de Janeiro, followed by an apprentice with Cia de Dança Deborah Colker.
+I went on to study contemporary dance at the Faculatade de Danca Ange Vianna in Rigo de Janeiro, followed by an apprentice with Cia de Danca Deborah Colker.

 I specialise in Latin Dance, and Argentine Tango.
 I have extensive international experience and have performed in musical theatre and was part of the teaching team for the BBC Strictly dance professionals.
-I accredit all I love about dance to Tango and Samba, my “first loves”.
-I have supported people with different needs and abilities to dance and have set up a Tango-Autism project which uses the communication and connection qualities of Tango to engage people with Autism.
+I accredit all I love about dance to Tango and Samba, my 'first loves'.
+I have supported people with different needs and abilities to dance and have set up a project which uses the communication and connection qualities of Tango to enable people with Autism.

 I am experienced in working with people of all ages in educational, healthcare and social care settings, most recently providing creative dance for older people, adults and young people with mental health challenges and people with learning disabilities.
 I believe in nurturing a supportive and collaborative environment and in fostering potential through activities that encourage creativity, imagination, active thinking and curiosity.